The National Laboratory Chief Research Officers

 The CRO Executive Council (EC) shall consist of four members, 2-SC and 2 non-SC.
 The EC members will be elected by plurality of the full membership to serve two-year staggered terms, with two members selected each year.
 The Chair-elect is elected by the CRO Working Group (WG) and moves into the position of Chair the following year.
 The immediate past Chair may sit on the EC as an Ex-Officio member.

-Regular meetings of the CRO WG shall be scheduled by the Chair.
+The Chair shall schedule regular meetings of the CRO WG.
 The meetings shall be scheduled at least three times per year.
 Meetings and locations will be announced via electronic mail.

 Decisions will normally be made by consensus.
 Where voting is appropriate, it shall be managed by a third party and each member laboratory will have one vote.
 Normally, the NLDC Liaison will serve as the third party representative.
 Ballots may be cast by members during meetings or by electronic mail to the Chair within 3 working days of CRO WG meetings, by voting members who were not present.
 A quorum of members must vote for a decision to move forward.
 Two thirds of the members represent a quorum.
 A decision of the CRO WG is not binding on member Laboratories.